orlando/travel/README.md

-# travel
+# Travel

-Commit from around the world
+Commits from around the world.

+## Goal

+Save the location where I at least made a commit, for a real project.
+It can be personal or from work.